airhorns/muffin/Readme.md

   + allows you to define a map of actions to take using certain files, making making Makefile style Cakefiles a bit easier
   + takes this map from you as a set of file to action pairs, where you specify the file as a regex pattern (then run on the source tree), and the action as a Javascript function.
-  + provides a bunch of high level functions to use within those map actions to do real work
+  + provides a bunch of high level functions to use within those map actions to do real work, like compiling trees of CoffeeScript files
   + includes free goodies like file system watching, so that when a file changes the action is re run, the ability to operate on the git stage instead of the current state in the file system, and handy callbacks sprinkled about which deal with weird asynchronous race conditions for you.

 ## Reference